knative/docs/docs/about/case-studies/puppet.md

 Allowing fully-configurable webhooks gives users the flexibility needed to incorporate business processes of all kinds.
 With webhooks, Relay can interact with nearly any web-based API to trigger rich, fully featured workflows across third party SaaS products, cloud services, web applications, and even system utilities.

 Knative Serving provides important infrastructure for Relay.
-It allows webhooks and services to scale automatically, [even down to zero](../../../serving/autoscaling/scale-to-zero/).
+It allows webhooks and services to scale automatically, <a href="../../../serving/autoscaling/scale-to-zero/">even down to zero</a>.
 This allows Relay to support pretty much any integration, including those used by only a small number of users.
 With autoscaling, those services don't consume resources while they are not being used.

 <h2 style="color:#0071c7;"> What is Knative Serving?</h2>